 When you choose an operating system consider:

 - what specialist software you will use for your studies

 - whether you will connect devices which require a specific operating system.

-Contact your school to find out if you need to use specialist software or external devices for your course, and what operating systems will work with them.
+Contact your school to find out what operating system is best suited to your studies, and if you will need to use specialist software or external devices for your course.

 Buying a second-hand computer

 A second-hand computer may be cheaper than a new one, but be aware of potential problems:

 - A second-hand computer will not have a warranty and is more likely to break due to previous use.

 - The software installed by the previous owner might be unlicensed and not work correctly.
 If it is unlicensed you may not be able to install security updates, which will prevent you from joining the University's wireless network.

 - If it is very old and security updates are not available, it will be vulnerable to viruses and other malware.